LLC vs. Corporation | What’s Right for You?

 Corporations can either be a C Corporation (or “C Corp”) or S Corporation (or “S Corp”) under Internal Revenue Service (IRS) rules.
 The main characteristics are the same, but an S Corp has a certain number of restrictions in exchange for better tax benefits.

 There are many similarities between corporations and LLCs.
 For instance, both entities provide limited liability protection for the owners or shareholders by operating separately from the individuals who run the business.
 Incorporation evolves your business from a sole proprietorship or general partnership into a separate legal entity that stands on its own.
-When you form an LLC, you also create a company with its own legal existence separate from its founders and members.
+When you form an LLC, you also create a business entity with its own legal existence separate from its founders and members.

 The ownership structure differs greatly between LLCs and corporations.
 Essentially, corporations are controlled by shareholders, who are individuals with possession of the company’s shares of stock.

 In contrast, LLCs are owned by their members (the term used for referring to owners of an LLC).
 LLC members own an interest in the assets of the company based on their initial contributions.
 The members decide how to manage the business operations of the company.
 This ownership is demonstrated simply through the LLC’s balance sheets, formation documents, and operating agreement.